|

 My sense of patriotism for our government would be rejuvenated if our leaders understood the need to be credible and honest to the Americans who are watching them closely.
 “When it comes to fighting foreign wars, American presidents have been most successful when they adhered to a set of democratic principles: act with the consent of Congress, fight in alliance with other nations and exhaust diplomatic measures before going to war.”
 [11]

->> Also see my essay on the U.S. School of the Americas military training facility
+>> Also see my essay on the U.S. School of the Americas military training facility, and its ties to the Nicaraguan Contras during the Reagan years.

 Sources

-[1] America’s Terrorist Roots
+[1] Americas Terrorist Roots

 http://www.alternet.org/story.html?StoryID=11463

-[2] A People’s History of the U.S., by Howard Zinn
+[2] A Peoples History of the U.S., by Howard Zinn

 http://tinyurl.com/3ijt